Skip to main content

 DEFINITIONS

-Chemical Hygiene Plan: The written program for CMU (MIOSHA Part 431 requirement) which sets forth procedures, equipment, personal protective equipment, and work practices that are capable of protecting lab workers from the health hazards presented by the hazardous chemicals used in laboratories.
+Chemical Hygiene Plan: The written program for CMU which sets forth procedures, equipment, personal protective equipment, and work practices that protect lab workers from the hazardous chemicals used in laboratories.

-Laboratory: For the purpose of this policy, a laboratory is an area where hazardous materials are used or stored and where ALL the following criteria are met (per MIOSHA Part 431):
+Laboratory (Lab): For the purpose of this policy, a laboratory is an area where hazardous materials are used or stored and where ALL the following criteria are met:

-- The procedures involved are not part of a production process nor simulate a production process; and
+3. The procedures involved are not part of a production process or simulate a production process; and

-- Protective laboratory practices and equipment are available and in common use to minimize the potential for employee exposure to hazardous chemicals.
+4. Protective laboratory practices and equipment are available and in common use to minimize to potential for lab worker exposure to hazardous chemicals.

-Safety Training Form: The form to be completed by the supervisor or their designee to document lab specific safety training and to document the training requirements for each lab worker.
+Safety Training Form: The form to be completed by the supervisor or their designee to document the training requirements for each lab worker.

 Student: An individual enrolled in an academic class.

-Supervisor: An employee with authority to hire personnel, evaluate performance, direct work assignments, apply progressive discipline, and direct resources to correct identified safety issues.
-The supervisor in a laboratory may be a principal investigator, instructor, or staff member.
+Lab Supervisor: An employee with authority to hire personnel, evaluate performance, direct work assignments, apply progressive discipline, and direct resources to correct identified safety issues.
+The supervisor in a laboratory may be a principal investigator, faculty member, or staff member, For the purpose of this policy, the following are ineligible to be supervisors in a laboratory: graduate students, postdoctoral scholars, undergraduate student researchers, volunteers, or visitors/visiting scholars.

 POLICY

-The Vice President for Research and Dean of Graduate Studies oversees compliance with this policy.
+Vice President for Research and Innovation oversees compliance with this policy.

 Directors/Deans/Department Chairs are responsible for communicating, promoting, and enforcing the policy in areas under their control.